chapmanb/cloudbiolinux/doc/hacking.md

 discussed above in ''Define a flavor''.
 In addition a flavor can define a
 method: BioLinux creates a (default, or edition based) list of packages.
 These sources can be overridden by the Flavor.rewrite_packages_list method - which should return a new list.
+In your Flavor add a function:

+    def rewrite_packages_list(self, list):
+        list.append('testpackage')
+        return list

+== Flavor: filter packages

+To filter/remove packages from the default list, use rewrite_packages_list, add the following to your Flavor to remove testpackage from the install list:

+    def rewrite_packages_list(self, list):
+        list.remove('testpackage')
+        return list

 == Flavor: install special software

-Comint soon...

-== Flavor: filter packages

 Coming soon...